mattrich98/smartautogreenhouse/README.md

 <h1>Industry Week Project: Smart Automated Greenhouse System</h1>
 As part of the software development bootcamp curriculum, each of us is tasked with creating a project that demonstrates an automated greenhouse.
+(I misunderstood the assignment, it was meant to be group work)
 <br>
 <hr>
 <strong><u>Plans:</u></strong>